 The cruise director will also remind passengers about how much and whom the cruise line recommends you tip.

 Most tips on cruise ships are really service charges, which is one of the reasons why cruise lines seem to be moving towards adding a flat fee to your onboard account rather than make the tip amount entirely optional.
 New cruisers need to realize that most cruise lines do not pay their service staff a living wage, and tips or service charges make up most of their compensation.
 In order to keep the advertised price down, passengers are expected to subsidize the service staff through these added service charges or tips.

 All tips used to be given to the stewards and dining room staff on the last night of the cruise.
 Envelopes were passed out to the passengers and you presented the cash tip to the steward in the cabin and handed it to the wait staff at dinner.
 Some cruise ships still follow this policy, but most add a flat fee per day to your account which may or may not be adjusted downwards, depending on the cruise line.
 If the fee is required and cannot be adjusted downward, it is a true service charge and is no different than a port charge.

 Most cruise lines add the recommended service charge to your account, and you can adjust it if you think necessary.
-Personally, one of the things I love about cruising is the crew.
-I've never understood people who did not think the crew deserved at least the recommended service/tipping charge.

 The last few years, cruise lines have moved away from traditional tipping for two reasons.
 First, as cruising has become more international, cruise lines recognized that many passengers from western Europe and the Far East were not accustomed to tipping.
 It was easier to just add a service charge to the bill (as is done in most hotels in Europe) than to educate the passengers.
 Second, many large cruise ships have added multiple alternative dining rooms and have moved away from fixed seating times and tables.